 If Class Counsel get money or benefits for the Class, they may ask the Court for fees and expenses.
 If the Court grants Class Counsel’s request, Class Counsel’s and their co-counsel’s fees and expenses would be deducted from any money obtained for the Class.
 By participating in the Class, you agree to pay Class Counsel together with their co-counsel up to 30 percent of the total recovery in attorney fees and expenses.Top

-If the Plaintiffs obtain money or benefits as a result of a court decision or a settlement, Class Members will be notified about how to obtain a share.
+If the Plaintiffs obtain money or benefits as a result of an appeal or a settlement, Class Members will be notified about how to obtain a share.
 We do not know how long this will take.Top

-Visit the Case Documents link above, where you will find the Court’s Order Certifying the Class, the Complaint that the Plaintiffs filed, the Defendant’s Answer to the Complaint, as well as an Exclusion Request form.
+Visit the Case Documents link above, where you will find the Court’s Order Certifying the Class, the Complaint that the Plaintiffs filed, the Defendant’s Answer to the Complaint, as well as the Court's Summary Judgment Opinion and Order, and Final Judgment.

 You may also obtain more information by calling 1-866-483-8621, or by writing to PTIN Fees Class Action Administrator, P.O.
 Box 30245, College Station, TX 77842-3245.